 - Young children and infants: An infant’s fluid exchange rate is seven times greater than that of an adult, and an infant’s metabolic rate is two times greater relative to body weight.
 These factors influence fluid levels, as does many children’s hesitancy to drink enough plain water.

 - The elderly: Older people often don’t eat enough or drink enough water.
-Sometimes they lose the ability to feel thirsty or become accustomed to experiencing symptoms of dehydration.
+Sometimes they lose the ability to feel thirsty or become accustomed to experiencing dehydration, such as fatigue.

-- Anyone who is chronically ill, especially if the illness involves vomiting or diarrhea.
+- Anyone who is chronically ill, especially if the illness involves vomiting or diarrhea, which causes the body to lose more water.

 - Those overcoming fevers or viruses.
-It’s been found that vomiting patients and those with a stomach virus or fever likely have both restricted intakes of water and also losses of electrolytes through vomit itself.
+It’s been found that vomiting patients and those with a stomach virus or fever likely have both restricted intakes of water and also low levels of electrolytes through vomit itself.

 - People recovering from surgery, during which they might not be drinking enough water due to not feeling well.